 - Project Corucopia, also uses 500 energy.
 Takes 180 days to complete

-- Decisions costing 50 Influence
+- Decisions that used to cost 50 Influence

 - Declare Martial Law

 - Activate Compliance Protocols

 - Implement Divine Algorithm, takes 360 days to finish

 - Decisions that used to cost 100 Influence, some have additional costs

 - Mastery of Nature, also costs 2,000 energy.
 Takes 360 days to complete.